Updated on August 23, 2022

 Any other income the individual receives, including severance pay, pensions, trust income, retirement benefits, annuities, social security benefits, capital gains, and more

-In other words, if you or your ex earn overtime and/or bonuses, it is part of your gross earnings, which means they will ultimately be factored into the child support you either pay or receive.
+In other words, if you or your ex earns overtime and bonuses, it is part of your gross earnings, which means they will ultimately be factored into the child support you either pay or receive.

-Child support is calculated from one’s net income, which refers to the gross income defined above minus approved deductions that include:
+Child support is calculated from net income, which refers to the gross income defined above minus approved deductions that include the following expenses:

 Federal income taxes (as calculated for a single person with one exemption and the standard deduction)